 You can dig in and hide, or you can learn to ride the cycle of change.
 I really loved what John Berardi from Precision Nutrition wrote in a recent article.
 He talked about the change process, specifically how our resistance to change is an essential element of growth and progress.
 He opened my eyes.
 I always thought resistance to change was a “bad” thing and it made changing more difficult.

-Ends up the difficult part of change is understanding your type of resistance.
+The difficult part of change is understanding your type of resistance.
 Armed with that understanding, your chances of successful change are enhanced.
 I have included below an excerpt from his article.
-Give it a read: We’re all Resistant to Change – So What’s Your Resistance Type?)
+(Give it a read: We’re all Resistant to Change – So What’s Your Resistance Type?)

 Change is going to happen, whether we like it or not